lewishowles/components/src/components/content/tab-group/tab-group.md

 ## Props

-### `updateUrl`
+### `rememberSelection`

 - type: `boolean`
 - default: `false`

-Whether to update the URL with the ID of provided tabs when switching, which will allow them to be reinstated on load.
+Whether to remember the selected tab, updating the URL and allowing the appropriate tab to be reinstated on load.
 Note that when using this feature, tabs must be given custom IDs, as opposed to the default IDs, which are randomly generated.

 ## Props (`tab-item`)